 - On furniture made from hardwood such as walnut, sycamore, oak, maple or ash, we apply several layers of a hard-wax oil.
 This all-natural finish protects while allowing the natural beauty of the wood to shine.

-- All of our finishes will protect against any water rings, wine stains or small scratches.
+- All of our finishes will protect against normal-use water rings, wine stains and small scratches.
 As with any wood surface, you should avoid gouging the boards with sharp objects.
 Direct heat atop the surface, such as a pot or pan directly from the oven or stovetop, should be avoided.
 Pot holders or linens are required for placement on wood surfaces.

 - All of our steel is finished with a commercial grade powder coating available in a wide array of colors.
 This is the only part of the furniture building or finishing process that we do not complete in-house, as it requires a particularly large and specific facility.